ocaml-bench/notes/profiling_notes.md

  - Jane Street blog post on Spacetime: https://blog.janestreet.com/a-brief-trip-through-spacetime/
  - OCaml compiler Spacetime documentation: https://caml.inria.fr/pub/docs/manual-ocaml/spacetime.html

+Pros:
+ - gives rich information about when during the objects are allocated
+ - gives rich information about which functions are allocating on the minor or major heap
+ - the web-browser gui is quick and intuitive to navigate

+Limitations:
+ - can slow down your binary in some cases and require more memory to run
+ - can be a pain to juggle switches to view the profile
+ - is focused on memory rather than runtime performance (although these are often heavily linked)

 ## Statistical memory profiling for OCaml